Adhyayanpradhan/Adhyayanpradhan/README.md

 <br />

 Hi, I'm [Adhyayan Pradhan](#), a passionate full stack developer and software engineer from india.
 My passion for software lies with finding problems that can be solved with underlying business opportunities and growth.
-I believe in the research and development of a product following the atomic habit methodology with learning from the market and fellow devlopers.
+I believe in the research and development of a product following the atomic habit methodology with learning from the market and my fellow devleopers.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />
   <hr />